 Guinea-Bissau

-Guinea-Bissau is a low-income country with mid to low-range democratic performance.
-Despite mid-range performance in Representation and Participation, the country ranks amongst the bottom 25 per cent of countries in the world in Rights and Rule of Law.
-Compared to 2018, the country’s performance had declined in 2023 in Effective Parliament and Judicial Independence, while Absence of Corruption had improved.
+Guinea-Bissau is a low-income country with low-range performance on all factors of the GSoDI framework except Participation, where it scores in the mid-range.
+The country ranks amongst the bottom 25 per cent of countries in Representation, Rights, and Rule of Law.
+Over the past five years, the country’s performance has experienced sharp declines in Credible Elections, Elected Government and Effective Parliament, following recent political instability.
 Guinea-Bissau’s economy is largely dependent on agriculture, fishing and other subsistence-level activity.
 Cashew nuts are the country’s main export and source of 90-98 per cent of its export income.

 In the decades following the country’s 1974 independence, Guinea-Bissau was ruled by the PAIGC under a single-party socialist government until political reforms led to a multi-party model.
-Still, even under the single party rule there was political instability and fractures within PAIGC, culminating in a military coup by General João Bernardo Vieira in 1980.
-Vieira ruled the country between 1980 and 1999 and again from 2005 until his death in 2009.
-The country experienced a series of coups and counter-coups, four of which were successful, with power regularly shifting between military leaders and civilian politicians.
+Still, even under single party rule there was political instability within PAIGC, culminating in a military coup by General João Bernardo Vieira in 1980.
+Vieira ruled the country until 1999 and again from 2005 until his death in 2009.
+Guinea-Bissau experienced a series of coups and counter-coups, four of which were successful, with power regularly shifting between military leaders and civilian politicians.
 In 1998, a short civil war broke out following an attempted coup, further destabilizing the country and hindering the development of democratic institutions.

-The population includes at least ten minority groups, the largest of which (the Balanta and the Fula) comprise 30 percent and 20 percent of the population, respectively.
-While ethnic and cultural differences were minimized during the independence process in favor of an image of unity, political campaigns since 2019 have exploited these differences, leading to polarization.
-Gender inequality is acute.
-Women face high levels of poverty and gender-based violence.
-Despite being outlawed, female genital mutilation is still prevalent – owing to impunity and corruption – with devastating consequences for women.
+The population includes at least ten minority groups, the largest of which (the Balanta and the Fula) comprise approximately 30 percent and 20 percent of the population, respectively.
+While ethnic differences were minimized during the independence process in favor of an image of unity, political campaigns since 2019 have exploited these differences, leading to polarization.
+Gender inequality is acute despite a constitutional guarantee of equality, and women face high levels of poverty and gender-based violence and female genital mutilation is prevalent.
+Compared to neighboring countries, LGBTQIA+ people face fewer restrictions.
+Economic inequality and poverty rates are high in Guinea-Bissau, with poverty particularly widespread in rural areas.

-Guinea-Bissau’s chronic problems with corruption reached all echelons of society, but in 2022 the Public Prosecutor’s Office put forth a national strategy to address the issue.
-It will thus be important to watch how implementation impacts Absence of Corruption and whether the current positive trajectory can be maintained.
-Effective Parliament has been negatively impacted by the dissolutions of the parliament in 2022 and 2023 following coup attempts, and should be monitored going forward.
-The relationship between the executive and the legislature (recently held by different parties) will be a key indicator of democratic health in the next years.
+Effective Parliament and Credible Elections have been negatively impacted by the dissolutions of the parliament in 2022 and 2023 and should be monitored going forward.
+The relationship between the executive and the legislature will be a key indicator of democratic health in the next years, particularly in the aftermath of the upcoming 2025 elections.

 https://www.idea.int/democracytracker/